altaica/erlex/docs/cohort.md

     * Set the shared 'cookie' that allows the nodes to communicate
     * Start the application

-> On Windows, this is automated by the startup script `scripts/cohort.cmd`.
+> On Windows, both nodes are started by the script `scripts/start_cohort.cmd`.
 Note that the two windows will start on top of each other, with the active node's console hidden behind the standby node.

 ### Expected output